 Governor

 If you live in Kentucky, these are the 2025 civics test answers that change with your state.
 This page keeps the key facts together so you can practice Frankfort, Governor Andy Beshear, and the current Senate names without guessing.

-Start free practice with your Kentucky answers ready to review.
+Free practice opens with your Kentucky answers ready to review.

+Governor